ksavas/WordMemoriser/README-Tr.md

   - The Turkish Meaning of the Word.
   - The English Meaning of the Word.
   - The Word Type of The Word (e.g. noun, verb, adverb etc.)
+- The figure below shows the AddWord page:
 <img src="https://github.com/ksavas/WordMemoriser/blob/master/SS/AddWord.png"><br>